OpenKH/OpenKh/distribution/README-FIRST.txt

 programs in AdvancedTools.

 Use "Create Desktop Shortcut" for direct access to the Mod Manager.
-Use "Check for Updates" in the launcher footer to run the existing OpenKH update process.
+Use "Check for Updates" in the launcher footer to check and install OpenKH updates without opening the Mod Manager.
+The launcher marks available updates automatically, but does not download or install them until you select the update action and confirm.

 The Apps folder contains application dependencies and should remain next to the launcher.
 There is no need to open it manually.